Pottery: Firing

 Firing produces permanent and irreversible chemical and physical changes in the body.
 It is only after firing that the article or material is pottery.
 In lower-fired pottery, the changes include sintering, the fusing together of coarser particles in the body at their points of contact with each other.
-In the case of porcelain, where higher firing-temperatures are used, the physical, chemical and mineralogical properties of the constituents in the body are greatly altered.
-In all cases, the reason for firing is to permanently harden the wares, and the firing regime must be appropriate to the materials used.
+In the case of porcelain, where higher firing temperatures are used, the physical, chemical, and mineralogical properties of the constituents in the body are greatly altered.
+In all cases, the reason for firing is to harden the wares permanently, and the firing regime must be appropriate to the materials used.

 Temperature

-As a rough guide, modern earthenwares are normally fired at temperatures in the range of about 1000 °C to 1,200 °C; stonewares at between about 1100 °C to 1300 °C; and porcelains at between about 1200 °C to 1400 °C. Historically, reaching high temperatures was a long-lasting challenge, and earthenware can be fired effectively as low as 600 °C, achievable in primitive pit firing.
-The time spent at any particular temperature is also important, the combination of heat and time is known as heatwork.
+As a rough guide, modern earthenwares are normally fired at temperatures in the range of about 1000–1,200 C; stonewares between about 1100–1300 C; and porcelains between about 1200–1400 C. Historically, reaching high temperatures was a long-lasting challenge, and earthenware can be fired effectively as low as 600 °C, achievable in primitive pit firing.
+The time spent at any particular temperature is also important; the combination of heat and time is known as heatwork.

 Kilns can be monitored by pyrometers, thermocouples and pyrometric devices.